-Google Summer of Code Participation?
+Google Summer of Code

+The Meshery community represents the largest collection of cloud native management integrations.
+We build projects to provide learning environments, deployment and operational best practices, performance benchmarks, create documentation, share networking opportunities, and more.
+Our shared commitment to the open source spirit pushes Meshery projects forward.
+New members are always welcome.
+Meshery projects are open source software.
+Anyone can download, use, work on, and share it with others.
+It’s built on principles like collaboration, globalism, and innovation.
+Meshery projects are distributed under the terms of Apache v2.
 The key component of these projects is our Community.
-This community, which you will join as an participant in Google Summer of Code, is improving the world of diverse cloud native systems.
-Your contributions will affect people you've never met.
-The Layer5 community includes software engineers, researchers, students, artists, system administrators, operators and web designers -- all of whom will be happy to help you get started.
+This community, which you will join as a participant in Google Summer of Code, is improving the world of diverse cloud native systems.
+Your contributions will affect people you’ve never met.
+The Meshery community includes software engineers, researchers, students, artists, system administrators, operators and web designers — all of whom will be happy to help you get started.
+We believe that all contributors should expect and be part of a safe and friendly environment for constructive contribution.

-2023 Program Timeline
+Program Timeline

-• Febuary 7 - Organization applications open
+• February 7 - Organization applications open

 • March 7 - Accepted GSoC Organizations announced